PentHertz/RF-Swift/docs/nix-engine.md

   is a private, per-environment directory (empty apart from what the tools create), so SSH keys, browser data, credentials and unrelated files are not visible.
-- Host processes: the shell gets its own PID/IPC/UTS namespaces.
+- Host processes (**Linux only**): the shell gets its own PID/IPC/UTS namespaces. macOS's Seatbelt is a filesystem/capability policy, not a namespace, so process isolation is Linux-only — the data-hiding guarantee below is the same on both.
 - Other RF Swift environments and **other workspaces**.
-Only *this* environment's state and *this* environment's workspace are mounted.
+Only *this* environment's state and *this* environment's workspace are exposed.
 A tool in one isolated session cannot read or tamper with another workspace's files or its captured **evidence** (recordings, artifacts).